Brass | The Horn Family

 There is an old convention by which notes written for horn in bass clef sound a p4th higher; this convention can still be found in many 20th-century scores, but (thankfully!) it is considered obsolete.
 Nevertheless, it is advisable to include a note in the horn part, declaring that all notes, including those in bass clef, sound down a p5, or simply indicating “new notation” over the first use of bass clef.
 There is a tradition of writing horn parts without key signatures that persists today, but there is no particular reason for this; horn players read key signatures as well as any other instrumentalist.

 Another old convention, this one very much alive, concerns the grouping of the four horns in a standard large orchestra.
 Prior to the general adoption of valved horns (a slow process, taking the entire second half of the 19th century), it was a common strategy to write for two pairs of horns in different keys, allowing the composer two sets of usable partials.
 The result of pairing horns 1-2 and 3-4 is that horn 1 and 3 generally play higher notes, and 2 and 4 generally play lower notes.
 Although horn players can be expected to play throughout the entire range of the instrument, many hornists decide early in their careers to become “high horn” or “low horn” specialists.
 In writing for orchestra, it is advisable to consider that the 2nd horn player will likely be more accomplished in the low range, and the 3rd more confident with higher notes.
 When horns are frequently doubled a2, 1-3 and 2-4, there is a reasonable argument for placing horns 1 and 3 on one line of score with horns 2 and 4 on the line below.
 In most other cases, it is preferable to pair 1-2 and 3-4 on two staffs, observing the traditional ensemble relationships and adjacency in stage positioning.
 Since these staff assignments are variable from score to score, or even within one score, it is imperative that the current deployment be clearly marked in the left margin of every page of the score.
-(A good example of this can be scene in the Strauss excerpt on p___)
+(A good example of this can be scene in the Strauss excerpt on the Brass Scoring page)

 A note about horn transposition for score study.